saurg/2048-multiplayer/README.md

 ###Compilation

-TO compile, run the following command on terminal
+To compile, run the following command on terminal

 > $ g++ -o 2048.out 2048multiplayer.cpp